 The principle is simple: all you need is a fairly deep cardboard box that you can customize.
 You can stick two together, create windows, place cushions or even toys inside.
 This will keep your cat interested.

 There are so many different toys designed especially to amuse your cat.
 Most of them are based on replicating the act of hunting in order to develop this instinct.
 Smaller toys such as mice, bouncy balls, feathers, are especially good as they mimic a cat's prey.
 This will help a cat play to keep them occupied while you are not there.
 You can also find toys that hang or stick to the walls, such as bells or feathers.

 We're not sure why, but cats absolutely adore them!
 All you need to do is insert a bottle cap into an empty tissue box and let your cat go wild.
 As cats are very curious, they will love to try to find out what is making that noise and how to access it.

-Place your scratching posts in places of thoroughfare.
-Scratching is part of the process of marking their territory and therefore your cat won't be interested in scratching something in the corner but will prefer the sofa, armchair or even curtains.
+Scratching is part of the process of marking their territory and therefore your cat won't be interested in scratching something in the corner but will prefer the sofa, armchair, or even curtains.